dotlang/language/README.md

 ## Important types

 These types are not primitive but due to being widely used in the language and libraries, we explain some of them in this section.
-These types are built on top of primitives and some of the more important types are `string`, `bool`,  `array`, `slice`, `map`, and some other basic data types like sequence, queue, ...
+These types are built on top of primitives and some of the more important types are `string`, `bool`,  `array`, and some other basic data types like sequence, queue, ...

 ### Basic types